 - Empty or dry latex paint cans.
 To dispose of old cans of latex paint please make sure all paint is dried (if not, it will leak from trucks onto roadways!).
 You can dry it quickly by removing the lids

-- Large items (except for metal and appliances) can also be disposed of with household trash.
+- Large household items, such as furniture (except for metal and appliances) can also be disposed of with household trash.

 The following items will not be picked up with household trash: